petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

     *   `$307=81`

 #### Tips & Tricks
-- This port is often used for the WebUI.
-For example, you might connect by typing `http://<your-ip>:81` into a browser.
+- This port is often used for the WebUI as well.
-- If you cannot connect with a web-based sender, ensure this port is not being blocked by a firewall.

 ---